50umy4j1t/hope/README.md

 # hope

 This is just some random bullshit in an HTML file because I wanted to try out Transformer.js's capabilities.
-Specifically, I wanted to see if I could load an LLM model directly in the user's browser and run it using their GPU.
+Specifically, I wanted to try to see how I could load an LLM model directly in the user's browser and run it using their GPU.

 I also wanted to try out Electron.js and build a desktop app for no damn reason other than to mess around and have fun.